Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Other features, such as rate discounts

 We weigh the lender’s minimum and maximum APR to focus on the best low-interest personal loans.
-And we regularly review our top selections as lenders enter and leave the market.
+And we regularly review our top selections as lenders enter and leave the market or change their terms.

 Honorable mentions